MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_7_1_SetUpBuildings.md

 ## Scenario

-Contoso Insurance uses Dynamics 365 Marketing to manage their in-person and online events.
+Contoso Insurance uses Dynamics 365 Customer Insights - Journeys to manage their in-person and online events.
 Records such as speakers and venues are set up once and then used across multiple events.

 ## Lab Overview